 Adams is also a fearless critic of the leftist media, which he says “includes the Huffington Post, New York Times, Washington Post, LA Times, CNN, MSNBC and all the other sources of intolerant, hate-based, anti-American and anti-police media outlets that are now ripping this nation to shreds from the inside out.”
 But shockingly, none of those leftist media outlets appear in the Encyclopedia!

 The absence of The Washington Post is particularly puzzling, considering that it is cited as an example of “the left” by The New York Times, which itself was positively identified by Ted Cruz as a “left wing rag.”

-Time magazine, also cited as an example of “the left” by The New York Times, is also nowhere to be found in the Encyclopedia.
+Time magazine, also cited as an example of “the left” by The New York Times, is not in the Encyclopedia either.

 MSNBC’s Rachel Maddow is perhaps the most glaring omission of all.
 When she learned that her name appears nowhere in the Encyclopedia, she threatened to defect to another country, according to an anonymous source at the Cuban embassy in Washington, D.C.

 The pasty loudmouth MSNBC host Chris Matthews, who was exposed as a “left-wing race-hustler” by the Media Research Center, is also inexplicably missing from the book.
 “THIS MUST BE SOME KIND OF JOKE” he yelled.
 “I’M THE MOST HARDBALLING LEFTIST THERE IS!”